 In the end, we wouldn’t have to run around saying “stop arguing” or “here’s what you’re wrong about.”
 Instead, we could appeal to our nerds’ better nature, diffusing the most scandalous scifi sparring session with a simple question: “What would a sage do?”
 We’d be back to jumping the hurdles of scifi, instead of being the barriers of each other.

-Sound interesting so far?
-Join me over at Reddit – let’s come up with the rules of Sage Scifi together.
+Sound interesting?
+Join me over at Reddit – let’s write the rules of Sage Scifi together.